-This essay on Indian national flag is a must-read for all the little ones.
-Moreover, an essay about Indian flag helps children learn the history of the national flag.
+This essay on the Indian national flag is a must-read for all the little ones.
+An essay about the Indian flag helps children learn its history and evolution.
 The Indian flag is a horizontal tricolour of saffron on the top, white in the middle and green at the bottom.
-It was adopted in its present form during a meeting of the Constituent Assembly which was held on 22 July 1947, which was just a few days prior to Indian independence from the British Raj on 15 August 1947.
+It was adopted in its present form during a meeting of the Constituent Assembly, which was held on 22 July 1947, a few days prior to Indian independence from the British Raj on 15 August 1947.

-Pingali Venkaiah designed the Indian National Flag in the year 1947.
-It has a deep-saffron-coloured rectangle on top of a white canvas, and in the middle of this, there is a wheel in navy blue.
-There are twenty-four spokes in this wheel, and they represent the twenty-four hours in a day, and it is also known as the ‘Wheel of Time’.
+Pingali Venkaiah designed the Indian national flag in the year 1947.
+It has a deep-saffron-coloured rectangle on top of a white canvas, and in the middle of the canvas, there is a wheel in navy blue.
+There are twenty-four spokes in the wheel, and they represent the twenty-four hours in a day; it is also known as the ‘Wheel of Time’.

 The Constituent Assembly in India made an important decision in 1947 regarding the national flag.
 This resolution decided to keep the same colours but replace the spinning wheel with an eternal one.
-The Ashoka Chakra, meaning Ashoka’s wheel of law, signifies the country’s progress for centuries to come.
+The Ashoka Chakra, or the wheel of the law of dharma, signifies the country’s progress for centuries to come.

-When children read BYJU’S essay on Indian flag, they improve their knowledge about the national flag and their vocabulary.
+When children read BYJU’S essay on the Indian flag, they improve their knowledge about it and comprehend interesting facts.

 Display of the National Flag of India

-We must never use the Indian National Flag to cover tables, buildings or podiums.
-When displaying the flag, it must be on the right-hand side.
-Also, the flag must always be on its right hand when displaying it next to a speaker.
-Additionally, when displaying the flag, it should be completely spread out.
+We must never use the Indian national flag to cover tables, buildings or podiums.
+When displaying the flag, it must be on the right-hand side of a speaker on the stage.
+Additionally, when displaying the flag, it should be spread out completely.

 Importance of the Indian National Flag

 The Indian flag has a deep significance to the country and the people.
 It is one of the most attractive flags globally, with vibrant colours and symbols.
-The colours in the flag represent India’s diverse range of languages, cultures and religions.
+The colours in the flag represent India’s diversity.

 Frequently Asked Questions on Essay on Indian Flag